jgarza9788/NightmareVsNightmare_Demo/README.md

 **AmmoUIManager.cs**
 This script manages the ammo (number of UIBullets) that are seen on the screen

+**BlurControl.cs**
+Used to allow the animator to control the Blur Material

 **BothPlayersReady.cs**
 This Script will transition to the Game scene when both players are ready.